Recommendations for Best Eating Quality & Shelf Life

-A number of practices should be followed in harvesting, handling, and storing of carrots, some more closely than others for best results.
+A number of practices should be followed in harvesting, handling, and storing of carrots, some more closely than others, for best results.

 Many carrot varieties can be stored, but some store better than others.
-It is most prudent to select varieties that are recommended for storage, or varieties that you or others have noted to store successfully.
+It is advisable to select varieties that are recommended for storage, or varieties that you or others have noted to store successfully.
 And even though some varieties may store well enough, this does not always mean that their flavor will hold.

 Our Storage Carrot Varieties are selected on the basis of numerous criteria, but chiefly because: